princello/GePMI/README.md

 0.1969 | 0.2130 | 1 | ......
 ...... | ...... | ...... | ......

+The first row is the name of samples, the rest part is the corresponding similarities.

 ### Running script
 `python GePMI.py -i test-100-18-10000.csv -o output`

+GePMI.py is the main python script for judging metagenomic samples from intra or inter-individual.

 ### Output files
 `result.txt`: Identification of Test sample and Target sample from one individual under threshold